MishcondeReya/Covid-19-CTI/README.md

 # Covid-19-CTI

-A collection of Covid-19 related threat intelligence.
+A collection of Covid-19 related threat intelligence and related resources.
+Please submit resources to Cyber.IntelligenceTeam@Mishcon.com or submit a pull request.

 # IOC Sources